ethereum/portal-network-specs/witness.md

 Also, it means that the memory consumption of witness processing itself will be fixed and predictable, which helps nodes that have limited memory.

-**2.5.
-Building a forest.**
-It should be possible to build a forest of tries from a single witness.
-It is needed for two use cases:

-- partial witnesses (like the ones that are used in a semi-stateless initial sync, when you already have some trie that you need to extend with more data);

-- splitting the witness into verifiable chunks (when we can build a trie piece by piece and verify root hashes).
-That is possible by first constructing a witness for the top of the trie (to verify the root hash) and then for subtries from the top level to the bottom.
-At all times you will be able to verify a subtrie root hash.
+**Chunkable**
+It should be possible to split witness in chunks that are independently verifiable to speed-up witness propagation in the network.

+The witness format doesn't limit a chunk size.
+That makes it easy to experiment with and find the best size for efficient relaying properties.

+**Upgradeable**
+It should be able to upgrade witness format in the future in a backward compatible way (e.g. new versions of clients will support the old versions of the witness).
+Old versions of clients should be able to discard unsupported versions of witness.

+**Compact**
+Witness should have a binary format that is compact to save bandwith when propagating in network.

-## 3. Syntax, Semantics, and Validation
+# 2. Syntax, Semantics, and Validation

 The binary format of an Ethereum block witness is a byte array whose structure is defined in this section.
 The witness encoding is defined using [context-free](https://en.wikipedia.org/wiki/Context-free_grammar) syntax rules.